top of page

 In reality, we live in a sleep-deprived society.
 I myself have been guilty of this; it's all too easy to get caught up in our 24/7 media-intense society.
 For many of us, we end up spending too much time watching TV, cruising the Internet or doing other activities when we should actually be sleeping.

-But sleep is critical for maintaining good brain health.
+Sleep is critical for maintaining good brain health.
 Sleep is the time when our synapses are rinsed out with cerebral spinal fluid.
 This very effective cleansing system clears out our metabolic wastes (amyloid beta) every night.
 Research has demonstrated that even a single night without proper sleep will cause an increase in the levels of synaptic amyloid beta.

 Interestingly, not only does amyloid beta increase with lack of sleep, but increased levels of amyloid beta will in turn cause sleep disturbances.
 It is a vicious cycle!
 The less sleep you get, the more amyloid beta accumulates, and the more amyloid beta in your system, the less sleep you get.
 All-in-all, decreasing your amyloid beta levels is a very good reason to get at least 8-hours of sleep every night; to ensure your synapses are properly rinsed out.